flexs2n/Forest-Fire-Prediction-/README.md

 # Forest-Fire-Prediction-

-This project is an implementation of classification using Logistic Regression and Neural Network Classifier.
+This project is an implementation of classification using linear Regression and Neural Network Classifier.

 # Data Source